-- Service-connected death benefit: 50% of earnings at the date of death payable as a monthly life and ten years certain benefit to the spouse until death or remarriage or to surviving children until the youngest child reaches age 18. - Non-service connected death benefit: 25% of earnings at the date of death payable as a monthly life and ten years certain benefit to the spouse until death or remarriage or to surviving children until the youngest child reaches age 18.
+- Service-connected death benefit: Greater of the earned benefit or 25% of earnings at the date of death payable as a monthly life and ten years certain benefit to the spouse until death or remarriage or to surviving children until the youngest child reaches age 18.
+For members who did not designate a beneficiary, the estate of the member is entitled, for a period of ten years, to a monthly benefit equal to the greater of the earned benefit or 25% of earnings on the date of death. - Non-service connected death benefit: 25% of earnings at the date of death payable as a monthly life and ten years certain benefit to the spouse until death or remarriage or to surviving children until the youngest child reaches age 18.